State of M&A Data Rooms — Q1 2026 Read the report →

 The key insight: Secondary buyers and existing LPs should ultimately see the same information about the asset — but the timing is different.
 Secondary buyers get months of diligence access.
 LPs get 30 days.
 ILPA's parity principle means the documents must be the same, even if the access window is not.

-In Peony, you set this up once with permission groups and personalized links.
+In Peony's private equity data room, you set this up once with permission groups and personalized links.
 Each stakeholder tier gets a link that shows exactly the folders they are entitled to — no more, no less.
 The audit trail logs every access event automatically.

 ILPA parity of information checklist